k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 Notes:

 - In previous TDM versions, tables were saved in the TDM_Reference LU.
-However, as this LU is no longer used (from TDM V9.0), the tables must be re-extracted into the new TDM_TableLevel LU.
+However, as this LU is no longer used (from TDM V9.0), the tables must be re-extracted into the new **TDM_TableLevel LU**.

 A TDM table-level implementation contains the following steps:

 ## Step 1: Deploy the TDM_TableLevel LU

-Import and deploy the TDM_TableLevel LU.
+Import the TDM_TableLevel LU and deploy it.

 ## Step 2: Relate Tables to a Business Entity